-Our admissions professionals can now help you explore the various options that best meet your goals, interests, educational needs, and work or activities schedule.
-Your team will help you find the learning program, location, and coursework that are right for you.
+Our admissions professionals can help you explore the many options that best meet your goals, interests, educational needs, and work or activities schedule.
+Your team will help you find the program, location and coursework that are right for you.
+When you've chosen the option that works for you, you can apply for admission by submitting the following:

-When you've chosen the option that best meets your needs, you can apply for admission by submitting the following:
+- Application Form (Apply early for best class choices and scholarship opportunities.) - \$60 application fee - An attestation of high school graduation or equivalency

-- Application Form (Apply early for best class choices and scholarship opportunities.) - \$60 fee for entire program or \$20 per course - An attestation of high school graduation or equivalency - College placement exam results - Required credentials for foreign students, including TOEFL test score of 500 paper-based or 173 computerbased, plus first quarter tuition.
+- College placement exam results - Required credentials for foreign students, including TOEFL test score of 500 paper-based or 173 computerbased, plus first quarter tuition.

-Rasmussen College will notify you in writing of your acceptance or rejection.
+Aakers College will notify you in writing of your acceptance or rejection.
 All money paid to the College will be refunded if you are not accepted.
 All new students will attend an orientation session a week or two before classes start.
 This required session is an opportunity to learn College policies and course scheduling, buy textbooks and supplies, and meet other students.